MichelaPozzi/2025-topic-03-group-03/README.md

 - **Poster visuals** generated during the analysis are included in the `/postervisuals` folder.
 - The final **poster PDF** summarizing the project is linked here: [Project Poster (PDF)](./Data_analysis_project_group_3.3_poster.pdf)
-- For full project reproducibility, including raw data, intermediate steps, and even files from exploratory or uncompleted attempts, please refer to our comprehensive archive.
-This goes beyond the main analysis files, offering a complete historical record of our experimental process.
+- All intermediate results, raw and cleaned data, and exploratory steps are stored in the `/archiv` folder.

 ## References